AppDirect/service-integration-sdk/README.md

 of event.
 This ensures you receive a payload containing the information that is relevant to your event type.

-For specific information regarding the different event types and the responses that you need to send back to the AppDirect marketplace when event processing is complete, see [here](https://github.com/AppDirect/service-integration-sdk/wiki/Event-Descriptions).
+For specific information regarding the different event types and the responses that you need to send back to the AppDirect marketplace when event processing is complete, see [Event descriptions](https://github.com/AppDirect/service-integration-sdk/wiki/Event-Descriptions).

 ## Domain association
 Some products must be associated with one or multiple domains.
-For more information see the [Domain management](https://github.com/AppDirect/service-integration-sdk/wiki/Domain-management) section.
+For more information see [Domain management](https://github.com/AppDirect/service-integration-sdk/wiki/Domain-management).

 ## Exposed endpoints
 Use the SDK to enable REST points on your connector application.
-For more information, see [here](https://github.com/AppDirect/service-integration-sdk/wiki/Exposed-endpoints).
+For more information, see [Exposed endpoints](https://github.com/AppDirect/service-integration-sdk/wiki/Exposed-endpoints).

 ## Building the SDK library locally
 * `mvn clean javadoc:jar source:jar install`